 - Learn from others through student and guest artist shows and demonstrations.

 - Combine the Art major with a second major and explore multiple interests.

 - Gain a broad understanding and sharpen your critical thinking skills through a strong liberal arts core curriculum.

 - Specialize in your area of artistic interest, such as:

 - Art History

 Professor of Art

-Personal attention leads to excellent placement rates into graduate programs in the visual arts for Huntingdon graduates.
+Personal attention from your faculty adviser and assistance from the Huntingdon Center for Career and Vocation will support your career search and your steps after Huntingdon.
 Besides entering careers as professional artists in a wide variety of media, Huntingdon art alumni are known in the fields of graphic design, jewelry design, illustration, teaching, photography, art therapy, art history and museum work, art appraisal, film, television, and theater.
-Because your art education is based on a broad liberal arts core, you will be able to think more broadly and to see a number of possibilities for applying your talents to the professional paths you choose.
+Because your Huntingdon education is based on a broad liberal arts core, you will be able to think more broadly and to see a number of possibilities for applying your talents to the professional paths you choose.